justalemon/5desc/README.md

 ### Windows Executable

-Extract the .exe files from the Windows folder in the compressed file somewhere in your system and drag and drop the .md file you would like to convert.
-There are also extra options you can use, they can be checked with `fivedesc --help`.
+Extract the .exe files from the Windows folder in the compressed file somewhere in your system.

 ### Python Wheel